bucketplus/ca-control-api-nodejs/Readme.md

   * `unit_price` - the default chargeable price per unit

-* `params` - an array of custom job parameters that should be passed by the end user when invoking the service container.
+* `params` - an object of job parameter objects that should be passed by the end user when invoking the service container.
 Each should include:

-  * `name` - the name of the environment variable when passed to the service, e.g. `JP_INPUT_FILE`.
+  * (`name`) - the name of the environment variable when passed to the service, e.g. `JP_INPUT_FILE`.
 All parameter names should start with `JP_` (for job parameter), and should be in ALL_CAPS.

-  * `label` - a human-readable to help users understand the parameter
+  * `label` - a human-readable name of the variable to help users understand the parameter.
+Eg. "Input File Path"

   * `description` - a human-readable description to help users understand the parameter